Kho people: Culture

+Chitrali folklore lays great emphasis upon supernatural beings, and the area is sometimes called "Peristan" because of the common belief in fairies (peri) inhabiting the high mountains.
+The Barmanou is a popular local legend, often referred as the indigenous equivalent of the Yeti of the Himalayas.

+Polo is a popular sport and pastime for the Kho people.
+Polo traditionally played by the Kho has little rules or organisation.
+The Shandur Polo Festival is a sports festival held annually during summer in the Shandur Polo Ground which is the world's highest polo ground at an altitude of 3,700 meters (the Shandur Pass itself is at 3,800 meters).
+The polo tournament is played between the teams of Gilgit-Baltistan and Chitral, under freestyle rules.
+Kho people also celebrate a spring festival, known as Jashan-e-Qaqlasht, at the Qaqlasht Meadows in Upper Chitral.

+Traditional Chitrali clothing includes the Shalwar Kameez and the Pakol (Chitrali hat).

 Genetics

 According to Aziz et al. 2019, the western Eurasian mtDNA haplogroups were observed predominantly and mostly shared in Kho samples with overall frequency of 50%.
 These include HV8, H19, H57, H24, C and, C4a haplogroups.
 The South Asian haplogroups and its relevant subgroups including U4, U4c, U6, U5a, and W were also found in Kho samples with overall 37.5% frequency.
 Another South Asian haplogroup, M30 was also identified for Kho samples with frequency of 6.2%.
 The haplogroups and haplotypes specify the origin and linkages of an individual and population.
 The mtDNA haplogroup analysis eventually demonstrates the western Eurasian ancestral origin of Kho samples.
-However, the presence of few South Asian haplogroups with a minor proportion revealed that Kho might be an admixed population of south and western Asian genetic components.
-This indicates the genetic affiliation of Kho with the South Asian populations.
+However, the presence of few South Asian haplogroups with a minor proportion revealed that Kho might be an admixed population of western Eurasian and South Asian genetic component.